Can you really get something great for nothing on the App Store?

 Note: for younger learners in the age range 2–6, there’s Khan Academy Kids.

-It’s easy to be overwhelmed by news.
+It’s easy to be overwhelmed by the news.
 But also, social networks have a tendency to prize interaction over balance.
-Too often, they’ll display what is in their best interests for you to see, not thinking about you.
+Too often, they’ll display what’s likely to garner the most clicks, not what’s best for you.
 NetNewsWire is different, because it’s all about focus.

 The app has you subscribe to favorite websites, whereupon recent headlines are downloaded.
 Select one and you’ll see an article synopsis or an entire article.
 In the latter case, a button forces the entire piece to load inside NetNewsWire, or you can opt to instead read it in a browser view.

 Stay within NetNewsWire and what you read is devoid of junk – only the article’s text and images are displayed.
 Old hands might note RSS readers of this sort aren’t rare on iPhone and iPad.
-But NetNewsWire serves up a stellar and ad-free user experience entirely for free – and that is rare.
+But NetNewsWire serves up a stellar and ad-free user experience, including iCloud sync and Home Screen widgets, entirely for free – and that is rare.

 Quite a lot of iPhone users tend to live in Notes.
 But Apple’s app – although much better than the bare-bones version you used to get – still isn’t a full-fledged tool for managing your life.
 By contrast, Agenda takes the basics of a note-taking app and adds the key component of time.
 Your notes exist in a timeline, providing added context, insight into their evolution, and the means to incorporate planning and scheduling.

 This is the kind of app that has loads going on, but only surfaces what you need.
 So if you want to work with groups and categories, styled text, lists, attachments, images, and tags, you can.
 If not, they can be ignored.